 The New England Fishery Management Council (NEFMC) created the NE Sector Program under Amendment 16 in 2010 to enhance rebuilding of depleted stocks in the Northeast fisheries.
 By incentivizing fishers to combine quotas and reduce the number of vessels fishing, the Sector program has created a better balance between effort and quota.
 Within the groundfish fishery, groups of vessel permit holders (at least three vessels per group) can voluntarily form a Sector, thus agreeing to fishing measures and procedures in exchange for a share of the annual catch limit (ACL).
 Sectors can divide the total quota from all members between vessels as they see fit, reporting their catch to the National Marine Fisheries Service (NMFS).
 This is accomplished in part by relying on At-Sea Monitors (ASMs) to collect data on the catch, discards, and protected species interactions with fishing gear.

-MRAG Americas contracted with NMFS from April 2010 through April of 2016, to provide at-sea monitors (ASMs) onboard domestic fishing vessels to observe and document information related to commercial fishing operations.
+MRAG Americas has a contract with NMFS to provide ASMs onboard domestic fishing vessels to observe and document information related to commercial fishing operations.
+These ASM contracts began in April 2010 and the current one runs through April 2019.
 Sectors began paying for the program in late March of 2016.

 ASM’s are hired by MRAG Americas.
 NMFS provides the training and certifies Observers at the Fishery Observer Training Center in Falmouth, MA.
 This facility is part of Northeast Fisheries Science Center’s Fishery Sampling Branch (FSB) and provides program management, Observer training, data editing and data management.
 MRAG works closely with NOAA/NMFS to deploy and support the ASMs.
 More information on sector management is available from the NOAA Fisheries Greater Atlantic Regional Office.